GauthierVigouroux/Stand_are_nodes/README.md

 data.json
 ```

-<p>You have now all dependencies present (under links form) in the norms you filled in the input file in the output file which have aproximatly the same format as your input file.</p>
+<p>You have now all dependencies present (under links form) in the norms you filled in the input file in the output file which has approximately the same format as your input file.</p>

 <h3><b>(Option 2) Vizualize the database :</b></h3>

-<p><b>⚠️<i>To run this option you firstly need to run the first option if you dont run it before.</i>⚠️</b></p>
+<p><b>⚠️<i>To run this option you firstly need to run the first option if you don't run it before.</i>⚠️</b></p>

-<p>For this option you will have to precise two input files.
+<p>For this option, you will have to precise two input files.
 The first one is the output file from the first option.
 The second one is the input file from the first option.
 Finally, you need to give a name to the output file with the <i>.html</i> extension.</p>

 ```
 Choose your option here :